BM285/DI_ABAP_Integration/exercises/ex1/README.md

 **Very well done!** You have implemented a Pipeline that extracts Initial Load and Delta data fron an ABAP CDS View in S/4HANA and have interlinked it with a non-SAP target storage in S3.

-## Exercise 1.7 - Implement a Pipeline for delta transfer of enhanced EPM Sales Order data from S/4HANA to an S3 Object Store
+## Exercise 1.7 - Implementing a Pipeline for delta transfer of enhanced EPM Sales Order data from S/4HANA to an S3 Object Store

 In the next section, we'll also take care for the Sales Order transaction data from EPM and will right away establish a replication (initial load plus following delta processing) transfer mode.